krets/auth-token-manager/README.md

 ## Docker Compose

-This repo includes a functional Docker Compose setup for a single test site.
+This repo includes a functional Docker Compose setup for a single test site. `dummysite.example.com`.
+Adjust your system `hosts` file or use a real DNS entry for testing.